Dracula: Dead and Loving It: Box office

-Critical reaction to Dracula: Dead and Loving It was overwhelmingly negative, with the film earning a "rotten" rating of only 11% on Rotten Tomatoes based on 36 reviews and an average rating of 3.1/10.
-The site's consensus states: "Lacking any of the comedic bite that audiences have come to expect from a Mel Brooks farce, this vampire parody just plain ol' sucks."
+Critical response

+Critical reaction to Dracula: Dead and Loving It was overwhelmingly negative.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 James Berardinelli of ReelViews wrote: "Dracula: Dead and Loving It doesn't come close to the level attained by Young Frankenstein.
 It's a toothless parody that misses more often than it hits. ...
 Given the comic turn his career has taken since the early '80s, it's hard to believe that Leslie Nielsen was once a serious actor.
 These days, thanks to the Zucker brothers ... he has become an accomplished satirical performer.
 His sense of timing is impeccable, and this asset has made him a sought-after commodity for a wide variety of spoofs.
 Here, Nielsen takes on the title role, but his presence can't resurrect this stillborn lampoon.
 Unless you're a die hard Mel Brooks fan, there's no compelling reason to sit through Dracula: Dead and Loving It.
 The sporadic humor promises some laughs, but the ninety minutes will go by slowly."

 Joe Leydon of Variety wrote: "Leslie Nielsen toplines to agreeable effect as Count Dracula, depicted here as a dead-serious but frequently flustered fellow who's prone to slipping on bat droppings in his baroque castle. ...
 Trouble is, while Dead and Loving It earns a fair share of grins and giggles, it never really cuts loose and goes for the belly laughs.
 Compared with the recent glut of dumb, dumber and dumbest comedies, Brooks's pic seems positively understated.
 Indeed, there isn't much here that would have seemed out of place (or too tasteless) in comedy sketches for TV variety shows of the 1950s. ...
 As a result, unfortunately, Dead and Loving It is so mild, it comes perilously close to blandness. ...
 The only real sparks are set off by MacNicol as Renfield, the solicitor who develops a taste for flies and spiders after being bitten by Dracula."

+Mel Brooks said that he met critic Roger Ebert after Ebert had given Dracula: Dead and Loving It a negative review, and lashed out at him, saying, "Listen, you, I made 21 movies.
+I’m very talented.
+I’ll live in history.
+I have a body of work.
+You only have a body."
+Roger Ebert wrote that he was "saddened" by the encounter but had to be honest that the movie "just didn't work."